 General

-Mottled Petrel: Medium-sized petrel, mostly gray with mottled white markings.
-Face is gray and white and, throat, upper breast, and undertail are white.
-Wings have distinct black bars on white undersides.
+Mottled Petrel: Medium-sized petrel; mostly gray with mottled white markings.
+Face is gray and white; throat, upper breast, anterior superciliary area, lower ear coverts and undertail are white; tail is short.
+Wings have distinct black bars on white undersides; pale fringes give the upperparts a scaly look.
+Bill is short and black; iris dark brown; legs and base of feet light, fleshy-pink; rest of feet are black.
 Sexes are similar.
+Juvenile is similar to adult but has more noticeable pale scaling above.

 Range and Habitat

-Mottled Petrel: Breeds on islands off New Zealand.
-Spring and summer visitor to Bering Sea and cool northeastern Pacific; rarely south to Oregon and California.
-Pelagic, only comes ashore to breed.
+Mottled Petrel: This species breeds on islands off New Zealand.
+It is migratory, and visits the Bering Sea and other areas of the northeastern Pacific in spring and summer.
+They visit the waters off Alaska and British Columbia, and rarely travel south to Oregon and California.
+This species is pelagic, only coming ashore to breed.

 Breeding and Nesting

-Mottled Petrel: One white egg is laid on a pile of grass in a burrow or crevice.
+Mottled Petrel: These petrels are summer breeders, returning in late October to clean out the nests and mate, and laying eggs in December.
+They are monogamous, mating for life, and reuse the same burrow from year to year.
+One white egg is laid on a pile of grass in a burrow or crevice.
 Incubation is carried out by both parents for 54 days.

 Foraging and Feeding